 Bentley Systems – Project iTwins – Glen Worrall

 While there is plenty of talk about how the National Digital Twin is targeted at physical assets, Bentley have been working with projects on how to use Risk iTwins and Cost iTwins to provide immediate feedback to project teams on iTwins.
 Glen Worrall will work through two scenarios where users are seeing immediate feedback from their iTwins.

-Chapman Taylor Architects is a global practice of award-winning architects and masterplanners.
+Andy Hudson speaks from Chapman Taylor Architects, a global practice of award-winning architects and masterplanners.
 In the post-COVID era, their clients will benefit from even higher standards of quality and consistency of design information due to the consolidation of their existing information management systems and data silos within the Microsoft365 platform.

 A key aspect of the company’s switch to the new format was a collaboration with AEC technology expert Nittygritty to develop Atvero.
 Microsoft365-based Atvero is a record management system which provides a single pane of glass for contractual deliverables, capable of being authored and published from anywhere.
 Technical Director Andy Hudson will recount Chapman Taylor’s digital transformation from inception to deployment while providing a glimpse of the future direction for www.atvero.com.

 Gammon Construction – David-John Gibbs

 David John Gibbs of Gammon Construction discussed his experiences and opinions on how digital ways of working reduce the likelihood and severity of disputes.
 Link to Glimpse presentation

 Mark Heath of UniPhi demonstrates distributed data capture as a method for controlling complex projects, large programs and portfolio management.

 Afterpremise APDocs – Brian King